 - increased dedicated funding

 Most of the current vaccines are provided in 2 doses by a needle in the upper arm.
-After you get the first dose, your second dose should be given in the next 21–42 days – instructions will be provided to you.
-The timing of the second dose will depend on which vaccine you receive.
+After you get the first dose, your second dose should be given 16 weeks from the first dose (with exceptions for Long-Term Care Home, Retirement Home residents and those most vulnerable) as per new protocols from the Province based on this guidance from Canada’s National Advisory Committee on Immunizations in order to maximize the strong protection from first doses in the population. *Note: this is a recent decision and it may take some time for all the paperwork to be updated and appointments to be re-booked.
+Instructions for booking the second appointment will be provided to you.
 Your second dose should be from the same manufacturer.
 This means if your first dose was the Pfizer-BioNTech vaccine your second dose should also be the Pfizer-BioNTech vaccine.